 Q: My patient tested positive for methamphetamine and amphetamine.
 Is that due to their Adderall prescription?

 A: No. Adderall is a formulation containing amphetamine – not methamphetamine.
 Adderall use will cause a patient to test positive for amphetamine but not methamphetamine.
 Amphetamine does not metabolize to methamphetamine.

 Q: Does phentermine cause a positive result for amphetamines?

-A: No. Phentermine (Adipex) is a member of the same family of drugs as amphetamines; however, it DOES NOT cross react with the point-of-care or "instant" testing devices, and it is easily distinguished from amphetamine and methamphetamine during confirmation analysis.
+A: Yes.
+Phentermine (Adipex) is a member of the same family of drugs as amphetamines and, it DOES cross react with the point-of-care or "instant" testing devices.
+Phentermine is easily distinguished from amphetamine and methamphetamine during confirmation analysis.
 Mass spectrometry provides a chemical fingerprint for phentermine, which is independent of those obtained for amphetamine and methamphetamine.